step-security-bot/fh-burgenland-bswe-cluster-applications/README.md

 The first `Application` being defined needs to reference [`app-of-apps/`](app-of-apps/).

-These are bootstrapping the main applications, referring to the respective `kustomizations/<application>/` and `charts/<application>`:
+These are bootstrapping the main applications, referring to the respective `charts/<application>`:

 - [`group`](#group): the BSWE group infrastructure
 - [`vcluster`](#vcluster): the vcluster